10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 If you’re dealing with a Perpetual Victim:

 True empathy involves recognizing someone’s pain without enabling their manipulative behavior.
-By setting healthy boundaries and prioritizing your well-being, you can navigate interactions with a Perpetual Victim without getting entangled in their drama.
+By setting boundaries and prioritizing your well-being, you can interact with a Perpetual Victim without getting involved in their drama.

 9. Constant Drama: The Drama Creator